 I scored an incredible 73.3% with black in these 15 games in the French Tarrasch.

-What is even more crazy is that I was winning in most of the games that ended in a draw (and should not have lost that one game against Repka).
+What is even crazier is that I was winning in most of the games that ended in a draw (and should not have lost that one game against Repka).

-As it was very clear for my opponents that I will play this line, usually they were “better” prepared.
-With “better” I mean that they were blitzing out more moves that they memorized.
+As it was very clear to my opponents that I will play this line, usually they were “better” prepared.
+By “better” I mean that they were blitzing out more moves than they memorized.

 While I understood the principles and the trunk, my opponents only had the leaves.
 I simply played the position much better than my opponents and outplayed them.

 If you click through those games they will all seem similar.
 Let me explain to you the basics that my opponents missed.

 This is the initial position I was talking about.
 There are many different lines, but the structure will be the same.
 White E&D pawns will be exchanged for black d&c pawns.